-Ondra regularly holds CST and HPC clinics at the birth center and often helps with prenatal and postpartum appointments and occasionally helps out at births.
+Ondra regularly holds CST and HPC clinics at Growing Family Birth Center and occasionally helps with prenatal and postpartum appointments or births.

 I started working for Growing Family Birth Center, LLC in April of 2015, a few months after my husband and I were married.

 All through high school I had the desire to invest my time and efforts in business, however after I graduated I decided that I would enter into the medical field.
 I received my certification for a Level 1 CNA through Linn Benton Community College in 2013 and went on to receive my certification for a Level 2 CNA through Chemeketa Community College in 2014.

 I had the pleasure of meeting Debbie at a county fair and applied for a volunteer position at her birth center.
 I quickly realized that this was the right fit for me, the staff are like family and the positions that I work in are the perfect mixture of my passions.

 I currently work as the Billing Coordinator, which has allowed me the opportunity to continue expanding my knowledge in the field of business, as well as helping with Postpartum Care which allows me to interact with our clients and assist them during the time directly after their journey through birth has ended and the adventure of life has begun.

 I am excited about my future with Growing Family Birth Center, LLC and look forward to assisting future clients and their families in this amazing adventure!